David-The-Programmer/dotfiles/nvim/README.md

 ## Roadmap

+- [ ] Automate updating treesitter using paq, instead of manual `:TSUpdate` command
 - [ ] Fix missing syntax highlighting for COMMIT_EDITMSG file when doing git commits
 - [ ] Improving autocompletion configurations to suggest LSP completions first (taking priority over text predictions)
 - [ ] Refactor and modularise LSP configs (so that it is less tightly coupled)